Cabman's Adventure

 Cabman's Adventure (Polish: Przygoda dorożkarza) is a 1902 silent comedy short film made by Kazimierz Prószyński.
 It starred Kazimierz Junosza-Stępowski and presumably Władysław Neubelt.
-Released in September 1902, it is one of the two oldest known films made in Poland, with the other being The Return of a Merry Fellow, also made in 1902.
+Released in September 1902, it is one of the two oldest known narrative films made in Poland, with the other being The Return of a Merry Fellow, also made in 1902.

 Plot

 A scene from Cabman's Adventure.

 The driver of a horse-drawn carriage fell asleep in his vehicle.
 While he was asleep, a group of people, jokingly took his horses and replaced them with a donkey.
 The driver is woken up by the passenger and is flabbergasted by the change.